A causal inference framework for spatial confounding: Simulations

 We consider the following data generation process.

-In the structural heterogeneous effect scenario (Figure \ref{fig:sim}(a)), only the flexible models and spline\_interaction are correctly specified\footnote{The exposure model of the DML methods misspecify the variances, but correctly specify the means.}.
-The heterogeneity, since it is driven by the confounding variable, causes severe bias in all methods that assume a constant effect.
+In this linear structural heterogeneous effect scenario (Figure \ref{fig:sim}(a)), only the flexible models and spline\_interaction are correctly specified\footnote{The exposure model of the DML methods misspecify the variances, but correctly specify the means.}.
+The heterogeneity, since it is driven by the confounding variable, causes severe bias in all methods that assume a homogeneous effect.